 An introduction to musical practice from cultures around the world and from historical Western traditions.
+This course satisfies the Cross-Cultural requirement of the general education and is open to all students.
 (Fall)

 2513 History of Rock and Roll

 This course traces the development of rock and roll from its roots to the present day.
 Open to all majors; a background in music is not required.
 (TBA)